h365chen/cicd-as-autograder/docs/src/gitlab/course_creation.md

 # Course and Assignment Creation

-GitLab allows users to create groups.
-A GitLab group can have multiple Git repos.
-It can also have one or more subgroups.
-The purpose of a group is to fold Git repos so that it will not appear too messy for a user's homepage.
-It is like creating a folder to manage files.
+As mentioned earlier, the features we aim to implement are:

+- Admin
+  - can create courses
+    - a course can have multiple assignments
+- Instructors (and TAs)
+  - can create assignments
+    - can create group assignments
+    - can upload starter files for an assignment
+    - can configure assignment deadlines
+- Student
+  - can see assignment descriptions

 ## Course Creation

-A course is just a GitLab group.
+GitLab allows users to create *group*s.
+A GitLab group can contain multiple Git repositories and may also include one or more subgroups.
+The purpose of a group is to organize repositories, making a user's homepage less cluttered, similar to using folders to manage files.
+Here, a course is simply a GitLab group.

 ## Assignment Creation

-A course may have multiple assignments, and an assignment may have multiple Git repos.
-Therefore, an assignment is also a group.
+A course may have multiple assignments, and an assignment may include multiple Git repositories.
+Therefore, an assignment is also represented as a group.

-In addition, it has Git repos served for special purposes:
+Additionally, each assignment group contains Git repositories for specific purposes:

-- A repo for storing starter files
+- A repository for storing starter files
-- A repo for storing assessment code
+- A repository for storing assessment code
-- One or many student repos
+- One or more student repositories

-If we use folder structure to present the idea, it looks like the following.
+Using a folder structure to illustrate the idea, it would look like the following:

 ### Structure #1